 Vietnam has an endless supply of beautiful scenic drives and choosing which route to take can be something that requires a lot of research.
 In this section, I’ll briefly cover the best routes you can take from Ho Chi Minh to Hanoi and vice versa.

 The Ho Chi Minh Road starts in Ho Chi Minh and passes through the western border until it reaches Hanoi.
 This road is my personal favorite because it’s less frequented and features some spectacular scenery.
 I would highly recommend it to all nature lovers that want to experience untouched parts of Vietnam.

 The Main Route also connects Hanoi and Ho Chi Minh but passes alongside the east coast.
-The roads are better than the Ho Chi Minh Road but there’s also a lot more traffic especially in the bigger cities like Hoi An, Hue, and Da Nang.
+The roads are better than the Ho Chi Minh Road but there’s also a lot more traffic especially in the bigger cities like Hoi An and its charming countryside, Hue, and Da Nang.